BrazaTech/checkout/base-url-by-environment.md

 - auth-cognito.brazacheckout.com.br
 - authentication.brazacheckout.com.br
 - Frontend of sales: app.brazacheckout.com.br

+NOTE[1]: ***If you are still using api.brazacheckout.com.br/rates for quote operations, please switch to rates.brazacheckout.com.br.
+This first service will be deactivated on June 30, 2025.***

 ### Other links
 - [Flow Checkout v2 - without request document](flow-checkout-v2-without-document.md) NEW